valentin-stamate/sorting-algorithms-visualized/README.md

 # Sorting Algorithms Visualized

-Well , i'm dome , with first algorithm
+This is made in Processing using javascript, and all you see it's magie

 This include :

- **• Selection Sort/Bubble Sort** (finds the minumum value and place it in front)
+ **• Selection Sort**